bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 The **Expo Eject** Step can be followed by any platform-specific Step, for example, build, sign, or test.
 For example, you could use the **Xcode Archive & Export for iOS** Step for iOS.

 {% include message_box.html type="info" title="Publishing to Expo" content="The **Deploy to Bitrise.io** Step does not use Expo commands.
 This Step publishes artifacts to Bitrise and is not specific to a particular platform.
 The artifacts deployed are available on the **APPS & ARTIFACTS** tab on the **Build**’s page of your app and are also available by API.
-An artifact can be an ipa/APK, a file, a log, test results, or any element from the build.
+An artifact can be an .ipa, .apk, .aab file, a log, test results, or any element from the build.

 **Deploy to Bitrise.io** Step doesn't publish to [expo.io](https://docs.expo.io/workflow/publishing/).
 If it is needed, set the **Run expo publish after eject?** input of the **Eject Expo** Step to `yes`.
 Be aware that in that case you have to provide your username and password for your Expo account to publish to [expo.io.](http://expo.io/)"%}